About the School

 To this end, we have formed an extensive range of national and international partnerships that all our students are encouraged to use during their time with us either as a student exchange or a work placement.
-Whether you are a sociology student interested in working in your local community or a politics student with aspirations of working in Westminster, we have the industry connections that can help you to achieve your career goals.
+If you are a translation student wanting to know what the profession is really like, we have the industry connections that can help you to achieve your career goals.

 Research that changes lives

-The School runs a number of community initiatives that benefit local people while providing fascinating opportunities to conduct sociological research.
+The School runs initiatives that benefit local people e.g., community interpreting for asylum seekers, while providing fascinating opportunities to conduct academic research.

 Our academics are also highly respected for their research, with work that is characterised by its interdisciplinary nature.
 In the most recenct Research Assessment Exercise (2008) 75% of our work was rated as internationally significant.